Hiring in the province of Quebec

 - is a foreign student who has obtained a post-graduation work permit and has a job offer in the province of Quebec

-- is a work permit holder through participation in a program under the initiative International Experience Canada (IEC) and:
+- is a work permit holder through participation in a program under the International Experience Canada (IEC) initiative and is seeking to:

-- is seeking to extend the work authorization for the current employer
+- extend the work authorization for the current employer

-- renew it for a new employer in Quebec
+- renew the work authorization for a new employer in Quebec

 For more information on LMIA exemptions, consult the operational bulletin issued by Immigration, Refugees and Citizenship Canada (IRCC).

-Employers wishing to hire TFWs that do not meet these criteria, must apply for an LMIA and follow the regular LMIA process for hiring TFWs in Quebec.
+Employers wishing to hire TFWs that don't meet these criteria must apply for an LMIA and follow the regular LMIA process for hiring TFWs in Quebec.

 - Date modified: